Narrow Sense Heritability Vs Broad Sense Heritability

 What Does Broad Sense Heritability Tell Us?

 Broad sense heritability gives us an upper limit on the degree to which genetic factors contribute to phenotypic variation in a population.
-It tells us how much of the observed differences are potentially due to genetic differences.
+Still, it tells us how much of the observed differences are potentially due to genetic differences.
 A high H² indicates that a large proportion of the phenotypic variance is due to genetic differences, while a low H² suggests that environmental factors play a more significant role.

 Example: